AI model lineage

 What is intentionally excluded.
 Open-source community fine-tunes (the Llama-derivatives ecosystem — Vicuna, WizardLM, Nous Hermes, etc.) are not on the page; they are downstream community work, not frontier-lab releases.
 Capability comparisons ("which line is best") are out of scope.
 Speculation about undisclosed base-model continuity is out of scope.
 Unreleased models (announced but never publicly shipped, like Llama 4 Behemoth) are not included.

-Refreshed quarterly, aligned with the per-family Versions pages.
+Refreshed daily, aligned with the per-family Versions pages.
 Each refresh re-verifies every disclosed lineage source (model cards / papers / announcements move under the same URLs but their content changes), adds nodes for new flagship releases, and prunes any node that the provider has formally deprecated.
 See release cadence and context windows for the cross-family ship-cadence and context-budget pictures this page complements.

-Last updated: May 9, 2026.
-86 models · 8 providers · 80 typed edges.
+Last updated: June 23, 2026.
+130 models · 8 providers · 125 typed edges.